 During the fall term, general meetings are held at which all sponsoring departments present information about their programs.
 For further information, contact the The Guarini Institute.

 Dartmouth College Exchange Programs

-Faculty regulations require that each student planning an exchange term be in good academic standing and secure the prior approval of appropriate department or division at Dartmouth for all courses to be taken.
+Faculty regulations require that each undergraduate student planning an exchange term be in good academic standing and secure the prior approval of appropriate department or division at Dartmouth for all courses to be taken.
 Once the courses have been approved by the respective departments or divisions at Dartmouth, then the Registrar's Office will act to approve the entire package of courses.
 If approved, up to four credits may be transfered toward the Dartmouth degree.
 Admitted first-year students may normally transfer no more than four course credits whether such courses have been taken prior to matriculation or subsequently.
-Students cannot earn exchange credits during the fall, winter or spring terms of their first or senior years.
+Undergraduate students cannot earn exchange credits during the fall, winter or spring terms of their first or senior years.